Love empowers: stories from around the world

 Donate today and help some of the world's poorest people.Donate now

-Concern's Country Director for Sierra Leone, Fiona McLysaght, was interviewed about the situation there.
+Concern's Country Director for Sierra Leone, Fiona McLysaght, wrote about the situation in this piece for the Irish Examiner.

 Meanwhile, the World Health Organisation reports that the death toll in west Africa continues to rise, with 1,841 reported deaths and 3,685 suspected cases as of 31 August.